Local Regulations

 Required Documentation

-- Business License: Required to legally operate a cleanup service in the municipality.
+- Business License: Required to legally operate a death scene cleanup service.

 Inspection Process

-- Site Assessment: Conduct a thorough assessment of the cleanup site to identify hazards and plan for safe cleanup procedures.
+- Site Inspection: Conduct a thorough inspection of the cleanup site to identify hazards and evaluate compliance with safety regulations.